Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 Florence Aiport (FLR) car rental lot.
 Go straight to return your car.
 But, if you’re picking up your car, turn right to walk to the large building at the end of the lot.

-• If you choose to return the car with a full tank (vs. pre-purchasing a fill-up from the car rental company), ask your agent which gas station is closest to your location.
+• If you choose to return the car with a full tank (vs. pre-purchasing a fill-up from the car rental company), ask your agent which gas station is closest to your return location.

 • Before driving out of the lot or garage, be sure to check your car!
 Florence is a very busy car rental location, and dings and small dents (inside or outside of the car) can easily be overlooked.
 In general, Italian rental cars are a little more beat up than I’ve seen in the US.